Grafikart/BlogMVC/Yii/docs/help-dev.md

 **A**: They are not technically proxies.
 However, i remembered word 'proxy' only when i was close to finish my development, so i left everything as is.

+### Q: Your code is inconsistent in some places.
+Why?

+**A**: Sadly, i didn't have time to refactor everything, some code needs extra abstraction, some code duplicates itself, ajax actions are halfly-done, and i surely see that.
+I really wanted this to be a top-notch project, but i simply don't have enough time for this.

 ### Q: I have more questions / i have a suggestion / i want to hug you